opensacorg/app-capanel-web/README.md

 ## Self-hosting with Docker

-The application can be started by running `docker compose up`. **Before the first run**, make sure to update the configs in the `.env` files to customize your configurations.
+All parts of the application can be started by running `docker compose up`. **Before the first run**, make sure to update the configs in the `.env` files to customize your configurations.
 For help, see [deployment documentation](https://app-capanel-web.readthedocs.io/en/latest/developer/).

 The minimum required environment variables are: